 George W. Lamb (Vice Chairman/Treasurer) is an elected Director and has served on the NVSWCD Board since January 2009.
 Since settling in Fairfax County in 1993, George has been very active in the county's civic and environmental community.
 He currently serves as an at-large appointee on the Fairfax County Environment Quality Advisory Council (EQAC) and is the lead author on the Interrelationship between Land Use and Transportation chapter of the EQAC annual report.
 George was a co-founder of the Fairfax League of Conservation Voters, and represented the environmental community on the Tysons Corner Land Use Task Force.
 He served as the past Chairman of the IT Committee for the Virginia Association of Soil and Water Conservation Districts.
 His full time occupation is working with IT and computer software and he lives in Falls Church with his wife and two daughters.
 Email George Lamb.

-Gerald (Jerry) O. Peters (Secretary) was appointed by the Virginia Soil and Water Conservation Board in March 2015 to fulfill the remaining term in an elected Director position.
-He is serving his first term as a member of the NVSWCD Board of Directors.
+Gerald (Jerry) O. Peters (Secretary) is an elected Director and has served on the NVSWCD Board since March 2015.
+Peters was first appointed by the Virginia Soil and Water Conservation Board in March 2015 to fulfill the remaining term in an elected Director position and then elected in November 2015 for a term that began in January 2016.
 Peters has been an Associate Director since 2009 and has represented NVSWCD on the Fairfax County Tree Commission since 2012.
 Peters is retired after a 30-year long career as an environmental scientist and engineer, including being the first full-time employee of the Occoquan Watershed Monitoring Laboratory in 1972.
 His extensive professional background has led, in retirement, to a focus on natural resource stewardship.
 To support the education of others in Fairfax County, Peters is a Certified Master Naturalist and member of the Basic Training Committee of the Fairfax Chapter of the Virginia Master Naturalist program.
 Email Jerry Peters.

 Adria Bordas (Director-Extension) is an appointed Director and has served in the position reserved for a Virginia Cooperative Extension Agent on the NVSWCD Board since 2002.
 Bordas is the Fairfax County Unit Coordinator and Horticulture Extension Agent.
 In this capacity, she focuses on several diverse program areas which include pest detection and diagnosis of plant and insect problems, water quality and nutrient management, and invasive pest management.
 She is an Education Advisor and member of the Board of Directors of the Northern Virginia Landscape and Nurserymen's Association and facilitates two Master Gardener Volunteer programs in Fairfax County.
 Email Adria Bordas.